BRIDGING THE WEEKEND GAP

 MISSION: Blessings in a Backpack mobilizes communities, individuals and resources to provide food on the weekends for elementary school children across America who might otherwise go hungry.

-In 2012 we founded the Waukesha County Chapter of Blessings in a Backpack to bring this mission to life . . . in our own backyard.
-We are a self-funded, local chapter of the national organization, Blessings in a Backpack.
+In 2012, we founded the Waukesha County chapter of Blessings in a Backpack to bring this mission to life … in our own backyard.
+We are a self-funded, local chapter of the national organization Blessings in a Backpack.

-We help bridge the gap for impoverished elementary school children every Friday by filling their backpacks with food for the weekend.
-We feel fortunate to have grown from serving 25 children to 900 in a few short years, but are not ready to rest.
-It’s a heart-breaking fact that 4,600 children in Waukesha are hungry over the weekends.
+We help bridge the gap for impoverished elementary school children every Friday by filling backpacks with food for the weekend.
+We feel fortunate to have grown from serving 25 children to 1,200 in a short period of time, but we are not ready to rest.
+It’s a heartbreaking fact that 4,600 children in Waukesha are hungry over the weekends.